michaelosity/toy-code/readme.md

-# TOYS
+# TOY CODE

-Just some code I've written for various side projects.
+Just some toy code I've written for various side projects.
 There is nothing terribly original in any of the code and typical warnings apply.

 # MIT LICENSE